kevinhoxha/LMC-3403-Unit-3/docs/index.markdown

 3. In the prompt, write "Generate alt text for this image.
 Please provide a concise description."
 4. Await the reply.
 Once you receive the generated alt text, you may continue to provide more instructions in order to create a better suited description, or add this alt text description to your website.
 ![geminigif](images/gemini.gif)
+5. As you can see in the generated examples above, the first description contained some false information as it said the score is "20 to 10" but there is no game currently being played in the image.
+However, the second description "An aerial night view of a football stadium with the Georgia Tech logo on the field." is suitable for alt text and would be added to my website.

 ## **Tips and Tricks**